Tillsten/skultrafast/docs/zero-finding.rst

 *skultrafast* comes with different heuristics to estimate the time-zero from a single trace.
 The heuristic functions are located in the :py:mod:`zero_finding` module.
 Additionally, user-given heuristics are supported.
-Working directly with the functions should not be necessary, when using the :py:obj:`~dataset.DataSet` class.
+Working directly with the functions should not be necessary, when using the :py:obj:`~dataset.TimeResSpec` class.

 1.  `use_diff`, returns the index where the largest signal change is located.